 ERT slows but does not halt the overall progression of disease.
 In people living with Pompe disease, the body starts to break down the acid alpha-glucosidase (GAA) enzyme immediately after administration of ERT, so people on ERT typically receive lifelong biweekly infusions.

-Even on the standard of care, people with Pompe disease have a significantly shortened life expectancy and may experience debilitating symptoms that reduce their quality of life.
+Even on the standard of care, people with Pompe disease may have a significantly shortened life expectancy, depending on the age of onset and the speed of progression, and may experience debilitating symptoms that reduce their quality of life.1,2,3

 At AVROBIO, we are developing a new approach that could halt or reverse disease with a single dose.
 Our approach is designed to circulate the crucial enzyme into the brain as well as cardiac and skeletal muscles.
 Reaching these tissues and organs is challenging for any treatment, but it is essential to address the symptoms of Pompe.